Transport and Delivery of Objects with a Soft Everting Robot: Theoretical Analysis

-where $A_w~[m^2]$ is wetted contact area, \(\mu\) is the contact friction coefficient, and $\phi$ is the average wrap angle of the material around the object.
-The wrap angle can be found from considering the force balance radially:
+where $A_w$ is the wetted contact area, \(\mu\) is the friction coefficient, and $\phi$ is the average wrap angle.
+The wrap angle can be found from considering the force balance radially.
+The right side of the equation represents wall tension transitioning from the payload edge to equilibrium.
+The left side represents pressure balance affecting the material during this transition, as seen in Fig.~\ref{fig-design} (B).